A robot squid can match the energy efficiency of real animals, and could be useful for designing next-generation submarines.

 From the robot to the submarine of the future

 By operating in this way, the Southampton-designed robot squid can take advantage of its resilient body.
 Snap shut and help boost his next push.

-It's a bit like pushing someone on a swing, just swinging them at the right time so that they rise slightly higher each time.
+It's a bit like pushing someone on a swing, simply swinging them at the right time so that they go slightly higher each time.